 I ALSO videoed the whole thing, I originally thought I’d do it as a full tutorial… but no one watches 2 hour long youtube videos so I opted for time lapse (if enough people are interested in a step by step course let me know, I could edit the video and put it on atly)

-Here is a list the supplies/tools I use in the video:
+Here is a list the supplies and tools I use in this cake decorating video:

 I’m seriously so in love with his cute little body, the arms and leg’s and tummy?
 He looks like a stuffed animal I just want to cuddle with.
 I can’t get over how well it all came together.
 I was super nervous about the painting.
 I mean once you put black paint on a white cake your done… there is NO going back, and I was worried it would be too STRONG and just look like lines, not fur.